How to Spend Quality Time with Your Child: 5 Tips

 If you’re wondering how to spend quality time with your child, these tips are a good starting point.
 Quality time starts with your awareness – you have to be ready for the time to be quality time.
 That means listening to your child, engaging in their activities, clearing your mind of other responsibilities, and enjoying the little things.

 If you can do that, then the only thing stopping you is picking activities and finding the time.
-Use this list to get as much quality time with your child as you can during the lockdown.
+Use this list to get as much quality time with your child.
 You don’t want to miss it.